funwithbrains/funwithbrains.github.io/_mafia/setups/vampires.md

 > ##### Guard Captain
 >
+> You are the Guard Captain.
+You recruit the locals to help you monitor the Village.
+>
 > * Recruitment: Twice per night, you may recruit another target player as a temporary Guard.
 This does not interfere with any other actions the target player would take.
 In a single night, you may not choose any single player more than once to recruit or to be followed. *(The village charter won't let you recruit anyone for a double shift, and it also won't let you have your guards followed or doubled up watching the same person.
 Those bureaucrats just don't understand what it's like on the streets!)*
 > * Paranoia Vulnerability: Be careful!
 If the Overzealous Paladin protects you, they will make you temporarily paranoid, and you will be unable to use your Recruitment that night!